edysfy/Group_website/uxDesign.md

   <img align="center" src="supporting_images/slideout.png" width="450px">
   </p>

-We had a team meeting to discuss this, then sought advice of one of our professors whom specialised in HCI.
-He suggested to make it playful, have the post pop out onto the screen, we all agreed that was the best design our of all three methods.
-So after some time experimenting with css on a mat-dialog component, we came up with a pop-up like this:
+We had a team meeting to discuss this, then sought the advice of one of our professors who specializes in HCI.
+He suggested making it playful by having the post-pop out onto the screen, we all agreed that was the best design of all three methods.
+So after some time experimenting with CSS on a mat-dialog component.
+We initially used a picker element to pick the emotion, but then started experimenting with Angular's slider and liked that instead.
+We came up with a pop-up like this:

   <p align="center">
   <img align="center" src="supporting_images/postform.png" width="450px">
   </p>

+This post form didn't change much, it allowed the user to provide the information required to fulfill their need that was specified above.
+The user can enter their emotion type, keyword, and journal entry.
+We did make a small change to this later.
+We didn't want to show a number (1 being sad to 3 representing happy) to represent the emotion on the form.
+Instead of showing numbers, we replaced it with the text, 'happy', 'coping', and 'sad'.

 ### A moment of reflection